-by Brian D. Smith, W9IND
+By Brian D. Smith, W9IND

 However, the best bet is to catch the station during prime time – 2200 through 0200 UTC on weeknights (6 to 10 p.m.
 Indy time).
-W9IMS operators also plan to activate 20 meters during daytime hours, often between 8 a.m. and 2 p.m.
-(1200-1800 UTC); and will cover the various bands all weekend starting at 10 a.m.
+W9IMS operators will frequently activate 20 meters on weekdays between 8 a.m. and 2 p.m.
+(1200-1800 UTC); and will cover all three bands at various times throughout the weekend starting at 10 a.m.
 (1400 UTC) daily.

 If you still haven’t caught W9IMS by 11 p.m.
 Sunday in Indianapolis (0300 UTC Monday), operators commonly conduct their own “happy hour” – working stations in rapid contesting style – during that final hour of the special event.
 But W9IMS has also been known to pull the plug a little early on Sunday evening if no stations are calling.

 - Go to the W9IMS web page (www.w9ims.org), find the “2020 Operating Schedule” heading, and click on the link to “Indianapolis 500.”
 Although some W9IMS operators make unscheduled appearances, you’ll have better odds looking for the station during the hours and bands reserved with a name and a callsign.

 - Even so, never assume that W9IMS is off the air.
 Check DX Summit (www.dxsummit.fi) for spots that identify the station’s current frequency (or frequencies), if any.
 Type “W9IMS” in the search box and you can customize it to show reports for only that station.

 - Preferred frequencies for W9IMS are 3.840, 7.245 and 14.245 MHz, so the station can usually be found there or within 10 kHz.